Asymptotics of the quantization problem on metric measure spaces: Introduction

-This condition is named by analogy with the notion of O-quantizability defined by Zador \cite{zador}, which concerns instead the existence of the limit.
-In the presence of Pierce-type integral upper bounds of the form $\overline{Q}_{p,s}(\mu)^p \leq \int F \di \mu$, every measure satisfying $\int F \di \mu < \infty$ is $(p,s)$-quantizable.
+This condition is named by analogy with the notion of O-quantizability defined by Zador \cite{zador}, which concerns instead the existence of the limit. { {This assumption signifies that regions of small measure have uniformly small quantization errors at an $O(N^{-1/s})$ rate, and is the minimal condition required for various approximation arguments in the proof of Zador's theorem to carry over to the metric space setting.}